 At eduNEXT we have used INCR projects to introduce our new team members to platform development and open source contributions.
 We have found it to be the most straightforward and easy way to get someone new to contribute.

-If you’d like to help with Open edX development, and especially with the work to move to Python 3, take a look at the INCR tickets.
+If you’d like to help with Open edX development start with Contributing to Open edX, which explains how to set up a development environment and find work to do.
+For the move to Python 3, take a look at the INCR tickets.
 The JIRA board is a little confusing, but we can help you find something to do.
 If you have any questions, you can find us on the mailing lists, or the #python-3 channel in Slack: https://open.edx.org/community/connect/.